aktincz/LiveTranslator/README.md

 ```
 (to understand this see [plural forms](https://github.com/translate/l10n-guide/blob/master/docs/l10n/pluralforms.rst#plural-forms))

-Then the panel will let you translate the text even in plural.
 More you need to do is to give plural variants
 of the default language to the translator, in array.
 And the number.
 Example:
 `$translator->translate( array( 'There is %d apple', 'There are %d apples' ), 3 )`
 or in latte: `{_ ['There is %d apple', 'There are %d apples'], 3}`.